mattearly/dmpower/README.md

 _Magic Item / Reward Roller (by the DM Guide)_

 * **Scroll and Spellbook Generators**.
 I dunno about you, but when a PC gets ahold of a NPC's spellbook, there goes 10+ minutes of game time working up the spells in it.
 Or just use this and it takes 30 seconds.
-Spells in this Spellbook Generator chosen randomly to assist with DM's time management.
+Spells in this Spellbook Generator are chosen randomly to assist with DM's time management.
 You can also grab a single random spell of any level using the Scroll Generator.

 * **Loot Rollers**.
 Try out the Hoard Loot option for some fun.
-All scrolls are randomized (no more `level x unspecific scroll` (goodbye game time while the DM figures out what spell it or should be), here you get `Level 9 Scroll of Storm of Vengeance (druid)` for example.
+All scrolls are randomized (no more `level x unspecific scroll` (goodbye game time while the DM figures out what spell it is or should be), here you get `Level 9 Scroll of Storm of Vengeance (druid)` for example.
-    * This tool is very powerful.
-I've found it is often best to use the hoard loot as a guideline or ideas and not necessarily give the players every single thing that it rolls up - just the things that make sense in the context of your game.
-Too many magical items and variables can overwhelm players and take away from the gameplay.
+    * This tool is very powerful - use it wisely.

 [back to index](#0-index)